 Here are the 4 best food production methods for self-reliance:

-1. Permaculture Gardening: Permaculture is where you design an entire edible habitat based on the natural capital of your setting.
+Permaculture is where you design an entire edible habitat based on the natural capital of your setting.
 Then, place plants to methodically balance the soil, water, and pests.
 For instance, a nitrogen fixing plant may be planted next to a nitrogen hungry plant, which may sit next to an ornamental that deters predators, and so on.
 Permaculture gardening re-creates nature by using a large variety of plants while incorporating as many different animals as feasible like chickens, goats, ducks, and bees.
+Keeping your garden neat and tidy can be done with a string trimmer around the edges to knock down unwanted weeds.
 You may also see features like vertical gardening and aquaculture ponds in permaculture designs depending on the space available.
 Utilizing this method is not expensive, but requires a lot of know-how and trial and error.
 Permaculture gardening can produce massive abundance.
 See the amazing video below for a real-world example of going off-the-grid in suburbia:

 Aquaponics is a interdependent hybrid system of aquaculture and hydroponic gardening.
 Vegetables and herbs grow in soil-less containers that are fed with waste water from the aquaculture pools.
 The plants feast on the bacteria from fish waste and return the water to the fish in a purified state.
 These systems can be as big or as small as you wish and can potentially produce large amounts of fish and vegetables.
 When done properly, very little if any additional fertilizer or chemicals are needed, just fish food.
 Aquaponics can also be applied indoors, either in a greenhouse setting or with grow lights.
 The video below is a good description of the benefits of Aquaponics.